theQRL/zond-package/README.md

   image: ethpandaops/spamoor:latest
   # The spamoor scenario to use (see https://github.com/ethpandaops/spamoor)
   # Valid scenarios are:
-  #  eoatx, erctx, deploytx, depoy-destruct, blobs, gasburnertx
+  #  eoatx, erctx, deploytx, depoy-destruct, gasburnertx
   # Defaults to eoatx
   scenario: eoatx
   # Throughput of spamoor